simonhicks/doit.vim/README.md

-# What is it?
+# TL;DR;

+First, configure a key combo by setting `g:do_it_mapping` in your vimrc.
+Then hit your configured key combo, invoke the command you want to execute as if you were doing it normally and from then on, that key combo will just repeat that command.

+# Say what...?

-DoIt.vim provides the DoIt command, which just creates a buffer local mapping from a configurable key combo (in my case it's g\<CR\>... use `g:do_it_mapping` to set yours) to the argument they are given, and then executes that mapping.
+DoIt.vim provides the DoIt command, which just creates a buffer local mapping from the configured key combo to the argument given, and then executes that mapping.
 It also creates a global mapping from the same key combo to ':DoWhat '

 Basically, you choose a key combo that you dont use for anything already and then the first time you use that combo in a particular buffer, you tell it what you want to map that combo to and then it creates that mapping